Erd\H{o}s-Rado Classes: Preliminaries

 \subsection{Our examples}

 There will be several examples that we will develop here and in Section \ref{spr-example-ssec}.
 Here, we define the relevant classes and note the syntactic characterization of their types (normally quantifier-free).
-Section \ref{spr-example-ssec} explains how these classes fit within the Erd\H{o}s-Rado class framework.
+Section \ref{spr-example-ssec} explains how these classes fit within the framework of Erd\H{o}s-Rado classes.
+In each case, the strong substructure relation is just substructure for the appropriate language unless noted otherwise.

-\begin{example}[Linear orders] $\cK^{or}$ is the class of linear orders with substructure, specifically in the language with a single binary relation $<$ that is the ordering.
+\begin{example}[Linear orders] $\cK^{or}$ is the class of linear orders in the language with a single binary relation $<$.
 This is an ordered abstract class and is universal, so $\cK^{or}$-type is simply quantifier-free type.
 This is our prototypical Erd\H{o}s-Rado class. \end{example}